Encoding vs. Transcoding: What’s the Difference? (Update)

 When Transcoding Video Is Necessary

 Why so?
 It depends on your audience.
 For instance, live streaming footage from surveillance cameras on a private network, like at a museum, won’t require transcoding because only security guards will see it.
-All of their tools and screens are on-site or connected to external devices on the museum’s network.
+All of their tools and screens are on-site or connected to external devices on the museum’s network which is a known and stable configuration.

-It’s unlikely that’s a guarantee you can make, though.
+It’s unlikely that’s a guarantee you can make, though when streaming to a broader audience.
 Imagine you want to live stream a high school graduation event (which are notorious for offering minimal in-person tickets per student, which means some loved ones have to watch from home).
 You want grandparents in rural Kansas, using a slightly older computer and poor internet, to be able to watch their grandchild cross the stage just as seamlessly as someone else’s aunt and uncle who live in New York with a high-speed connection on the latest MacBook.
-To make this happen, you’ll need to transcode.
+To make this happen, you’ll need to transcode the video and deliver it using adaptive streaming with a protocol like Apple HLS or MPEG DASH.

 What Happens During Transcoding?

-So, you’ll need to change the bitrate to accommodate their limited bandwidth.
+So, you’ll need to change the resolution and bitrate to accommodate their limited bandwidth.
 You can send the stream to a live transcoder that:

-2. Creates multiple time-aligned streams with optimized frame sizes and bitrates
+- Creates multiple outputs with optimized frame sizes and bitrates

-All to enable adaptive streaming that plays on screens of any kind.
-The more resolution and bitrate options you provide, the fewer problems viewers will encounter when trying to watch your stream.
+This enables adaptive streaming that plays on screens of any kind, under any network conditions.
+By creating a set of resolution and bitrate options, viewers will encounter fewer problems when trying to watch your stream.

 How Do Encoding and Transcoding Affect Video Quality?